Passionate About Inspiring

 Finding writing to be a form of healing, she penned her third book “Reconciliation: The Art of Forgiveness” which focuses on relationships that may have been estranged due to the lack of forgiveness.
 In this work, she shares relevant spiritual words of encouragement on the necessity of humility and having a compassionate heart which leads to a reconciliation between two souls and how reconciliation can be the avenue for self-healing.
 Her fourth book “Strength in the Valley” is about maintaining inner strength while stuck in dark yet temporary places, we'd rather not be.

 She refers to those places as the valley throughout this work.
 Her fifth book, "Silent Heart: Navigating Growing Pains with Grace," speaks to a silent heart which is one that endures hardships with grace.
 Inside the silent heart are evolution's of personal development.
 Her sixth book, "The Healed Woman", speaks to the different evolutions of an internal healing process caused by some inevitable external factors.
 Her most recent publication, "Free Game: Seven Tips to Entrepreneurship Start-Up", speaks to the individual who is ready to embark on the road of entrepreneurship.

 In addition to being an author, Dunston is a certified international development coach (ICF), empowerment speaker, and broadcast host.
 Seeing herself as a light for children, with over 10 years of service in education in the Nation's Capital, she’s worked with individuals in several capacities.
-As the founder of Sprinkle of Hope, Inc., a non-profit empowerment and motivational organization that encourages young adults to set strategies in being business leaders, her belief system is, once the strategies are established, there should be a plan of action in place to execute them.
+As the founder of Sprinkle of Hope, Inc., a non-profit empowerment and motivational organization that provides a blueprint in setting strategies in being business leaders, her belief system is, once the strategies are established, there should be a plan of action in place to execute them.

 Dunston holds a Bachelor of Arts with honors in Social Relations from Cheyney University of Pennsylvania.
 She was elected into Who's Who Among Students in American Universities and Colleges for outstanding merit and accomplishment.
 She is a lifetime member of the National Society of Leadership and Success.
-She also studied law at the Charles Hamilton Houston Law Institute in Washington DC, on the campus of Georgetown Law School, and continues to pursue higher education.
+She also studied law at the Charles Hamilton Houston Law Institute in Washington DC, on the campus of Georgetown University Law Center, and continues to pursue higher education.